 Relax and Chill Out

-Now, of course as a professional teacher your own expectations for yourself should be considerably higher but don’t stress about curriculum and stuff.
+Now, of course as a professional teacher your own expectations for yourself should be considerably higher than just scraping by, but don’t stress about curriculum and stuff.
 No one else is.
 Just do your best.
 Nobody actually expects that much of foreign teachers in Korean universities.
+Whether or not any learning actually happens sometimes seems irrelevant.
+As with many things in Korea, it’s all about appearances.

 No Supervision at Work?
 Use the Internet!

-Ask questions on the Foreign Teachers in Korean Universities Facebook Group.
+Ask be sure to ask questions on the Foreign Teachers in Korean Universities Facebook Group.
 The people there are really nice and the admin is a cool person (it’s me!)

 Have your Say about No Supervision at Work in Korean Universities